-Hunter Biden, coronavirus crisis loom over last debate
+Trump intensifies attacks against Biden proposals

 President Trump and Joseph R. Biden squared off in their final debate on Thursday night as the underdog president intensified his attacks on the Democratic nominee and son Hunter’s “shady” foreign business deals, and defended his handling of the coronavirus crisis.

+They also clashed over their respective treatment of minorities, with Mr. Trump blaming the Democrat for over-incarceration of generations of Blacks through his 1994 crime bill.
+The president said he’s the least racist person in the debate hall.

+Mr. Biden then quipped, “Abraham Lincoln here is one of the most racist presidents we’ve had in modern history.
+He pours fuel on every single racist fire—every single one.”

-Mr. Biden took immediate aim at the president’s handling of the public-health emergency, noting that more than 220,000 Americans have died from COVID-19.
+Mr. Biden took immediate aim at the president’s handling of the public health emergency, noting that more than 220,000 Americans have died from COVID-19.

-“If you hear nothing else I say tonight, hear this: Anyone who is responsible for that many deaths should not remain as president of the United States of America,” Mr. Biden said.
+“If you hear nothing else I say tonight, hear this: Anyone who is responsible for that many deaths should not remain as president of the United States of America,” Mr. BIden said.
 “This is the same fellow who told you it’s going to end by Easter.
 We’re about to go into a dark winter, and he has no plan.”

-Mr. Trump rejected his rival’s prediction of a “dark winter,” and said a vaccine will be ready within weeks.
+Mr. Trump rejected his rival’s prediction of a “dark winter” and said a vaccine will be ready within weeks.

 “We’re opening up our country,” the president said.
 “We can’t close up our nation, or you’re not going to have a nation.
 It’s not my fault it came here.
 It’s China’s fault.”

-He ridiculed Mr. Biden’s for staying mostly in his home in Delaware during the pandemic.
+He ridiculed Mr. Biden for staying mostly in his home in Delaware during the pandemic.

-“Joe Biden can lock himself up in a basement… he’s obviously made a lot of money from somewhere,” the president said, in a reference to his accusations that the Bidens have engaged in profiteering in overseas business deals.
+“Joe Biden can lock himself up in a basement. … He’s obviously made a lot of money from somewhere,” the president said in a reference to his accusations that the Bidens have engaged in profiteering in overseas business deals.

 Mr. Biden conceded that he hasn’t ruled out more shutdowns to stop the virus from spreading.
 The president said Democratic governors “are shut down so tight” that people are dying from other problems.

 “No, we’re not going to shut down, and we have to open our schools,” he said.
 “We can’t keep this country closed.
 People are losing their jobs.
 The cure cannot be worse than the problem itself.
-And he [Mr. Biden] wants to close down the country.”
+And [Mr. Biden] wants to close down the country.”

 The candidates confronted each other on a stage at Belmont University in Nashville, Tennessee, with 12 days to go until voting ends Nov.
 3. The former vice president still leads in national polls, although Mr. Trump has closed the gap in several battleground states and in at least two nationwide surveys.